Credit Suisse fined 5.95 million pounds by FSA

 The fine was announced just four months after the British regulator sent a 'Dear CEO' letter to leaders in the wealth management industry warning them that system improvements were needed.

-The FSA said concerns were initally identified during a supervisory visit to Credit Suisse UK but the firm "has enhanced the systems and controls in place" since the discovery of the failings.
+The FSA said Credit Suisse UK had made "a significant number of changes to its advisory processes and has enhanced the systems and controls in place" since the discovery of the failings.

-The regulator also said Credit Suisse had been granted a 30 percent discount on the fine in return for its agreement to settle early.

-"We have seen all too frequently the consequences of financial services firms failing to implement proper systems and controls to ensure their customers invest in suitable products," said McDermott.